DaniilMolchanov666/DaniilMolchanov666/README.md

 <h3 align="center">Junior Java developer from Russia 🇷🇺</h3>
 Hello!
 My name is Daniil, I am from St. Petersburg, I want to become a Java developer, I am actively studying Java, Spring, SQL, Docker.
-I try to become better and wish to work on big and interesting projects in cool companies!
+I try to do everything to become better and wish to work on interesting projects in large companies!

 ## About me: